syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/FontStyle.png)

-## Exporting images to PDF document
+## Exporting Images to PDF Document

-By default, images which is loaded in the GridTemplateColumn will not be exported to PDF.
+By default, images loaded in the GridTemplateColumn will not be exported to PDF.
 You can export it by handling CellExporting event.
 In `DataGridCellPdfExportingEventHandler`, the required image is loaded in the PdfGridCell.

+{% tabs %}
 {% highlight c# %}
 private void PdfExport_CellExporting(object sender, DataGridCellPdfExportingEventArgs e) {